 2. SIMPLIFY THE PURCHASE FUNNEL

 Once a visitor has added an item to their cart, you need to do everything you can to accelerate their conversion and reduce the risk of cart abandonment.
-The harsh reality is that you lose potential candidates for conversion each time you add a step to your sales process.
+The harsh reality is that you lose potential candidates for conversion each time you add a step to your sales process to optimize a conversion funnel.
 The moral of the story is therefore to keep it simple.

 Additionally, make sure you only ask for the personal information that you need to offer visitors a full service (for example, surname, first name, address, email and telephone).
 Remove any information fields from your forms that are likely to distract (or even discourage your visitors.